compose-spec/compose-spec/deploy.md

 ### labels

 `labels` specifies metadata for the service.
-These labels MUST *only* be set on the service and *not* on any containers for the service.
+These labels MUST only be set on the service and not on any containers for the service.
-This assumes the platform has some native concept of "service" that can match Compose application model.
+This assumes the platform has some native concept of "service" that can match the Compose application model.

 ```yml
 services: